yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 {{< tip title="Tips" >}}

-   - If you want to quickly run specific sql files, you can create a dummy java file and dummy schedule with that one test in it.
+   - If you want to quickly run specific SQL files, you can create a dummy java file and dummy schedule with that one test in it.
    - Use the following naming convention (some older files haven't adopted it yet but should):
      - `sql/foo.sql`: unchanged from original PostgreSQL code
      - `sql/yb_foo.sql`: completely new file (for example, with new features)